centre-for-educational-technology/ginf-wordpress-plugin/readme.txt

 1. Upload `ginf` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Configure the LRS integration from the Network settings
+1. Setup cron jobs to be automatically triggered every half an hour.
+This should only affect the main site/blog as the books themselves are not involved into processing of xAPI statements and sending those to the LRS.

 == Frequently Asked Questions ==